vibhu-dixit/PCA-Based-Classification-with-custom-MLP-design-and-CNN-network/README.md

 ***Task 2.
 PCA using the training samples*** <br>
 Use all the training samples to do PCA.
 Cannot use a built-in function PCA or similar, if your platform provides such a function.
 You have to explicitly code the key steps of PCA: computing the covariance matrix, doing eigen analysis (can use built-in functions for this), and then identify the principal components.<br>
 ***Task 3.
 Dimension reduction using PCA*** <br>
 Consider 2-d projections of the samples on the first and second principal components.
 These are the new 2-d representations of the samples.
 Plot/Visualize the training and testing samples in this 2-d space.
-Observe how the two classes are clustered in this 2-D space.
-Does each class look like a normal distribution?<br>
+Observe how the two classes are clustered in this 2-D space.<br>
 ***Task 4.
 Density estimation***<br>
 We further assume in the 2-d space defined above, samples from each class follow a Gaussian distribution.
 Will need to estimate the parameters for the 2-d normal distribution for each class, using the training data.
 We will have two distributions, one for each class.<br>
 ***Task 5.
 Bayesian Decision Theory for optimal classification*** <br>
 Use the estimated distributions for doing minimum-error-rate classification.
-Report the accuracy for the training set and the testing set respectively.
+Reported the accuracy for the training set and the testing set respectively.
 <br>
 <br>